circumflexin/body-density_2016/README.md

 This repository makes public the outputs of a 2016 workshop on methods to estimate total body tissue density in free-ranging marine animals from biologging data.
 For detailed information on how to use these methods, consult the manual: EstimateBodyDensity_Manual.docx.
 Please direct any questions to acb35@st-andrews.ac.uk.

 When using this software for academic research, please cite the following publications as appropriate, depending on the precise elements used.

-For the bayesian hydrodynamic modelling framework and the overall body density estimation approach:
+For the bayesian hydrodynamic modelling framework and the overall body density estimation approach, as applied to cetaceans:

 Miller, P., Narazaki, T., Isojunno, S., Aoki, K., Smout, S. and Sato, K. (2016) ‘Body density and diving gas volume of the northern bottlenose whale ( Hyperoodon ampullatus )’, The Journal of Experimental Biology, 219(18), pp. 2962–2962. doi: 10.1242/jeb.148841.